containers/podman/docs/source/markdown/podman-run.1.md

 #### **--ip**=*ip*

 Specify a static IP address for the container, for example **10.88.64.128**.
-This option can only be used if the container is joined to only a single network - i.e., `--network=_network-name_` is used at most once and if the container is not joining another container's network namespace via `--network=container:_id_`.
+This option can only be used if the container is joined to only a single network - i.e., **--network=network-name** is used at most once - and if the container is not joining another container's network namespace via **--network=container:_id_**.
-The address must be within the CNI network's IP address pool (default **10.88.0.0/16**).
+The address must be within the network's IP address pool (default **10.88.0.0/16**).

+To specify multiple static IP addresses per container, set multiple networks using the **--network** option with a static IP address specified for each using the `ip` mode for that option.

 #### **--ipc**=*mode*